 Dive deep into nonfiction.
 Transform real life experiences into art.
-Join us for an invigorating week featuring an outstanding faculty of writers and artists teaching workshops in memoir, essay, creative nonfiction, painting, and drawing, all of which relate to narrative, portraits, and place.
-Evening events include a keynote address by Alexander Chee, faculty readings and artist talks, student readings and open studios.
+Join us for an invigorating week featuring an outstanding faculty of writers and artists teaching workshops in memoir, essay, creative nonfiction, portrait painting, figurative sculpture, and printmaking.
+Evening events include a keynote address by Gregory Orr, faculty readings and artist talks, student readings and open studios.

 Stanley Kunitz Common Room